loyalchow/screener-circleci-jekyll/README.md

 ### Push Code

 Push code to Github to run tests in CircleCI.

+When pushing to a specific Git Branch, snapshots for that branch will be labelled in the Dashboard with the branch name.

 When tests are complete, you can view the results in Screener (see screenshots below).
 If regressions are found, Screener will notify you (via email and/or [Slack](https://screener.io/docs/notifications)).